 The definition of adjusted net income is complex but notably includes employer pension contributions as well as other sources of income such as rental income.

 Pension Freedom Reforms

-The pension freedom reforms introduced in recent years allow an individual aged over 55 to withdraw their entire pension fund as a lump sum.
+The pension freedom reforms introduced in recent years allow an individual aged over 55 to withdraw their entire pension fund as a lump sum or as regular income.
 However, individuals considering doing so should be aware that pension funds withdrawn as ‘income’ are taxable at the recipient’s marginal rate.